rust-lang/reference/src/linkage.md

 ### Prohibited linkage and unwinding

 r[link.unwinding.intro]
-Panic unwinding must be supported consistently across the binary per the following rules.
+Panic unwinding can only be used if the binary is built consistently according to the following rules.

 r[link.unwinding.potential]
 A Rust artifact is called *potentially unwinding* if any of the following conditions is met: